Error-Correction in Flash Memories via Codes in the Ulam Metric: Conclusion

 \section{Conclusion}

-We introduced the notion of translocation error in rank modulation systems.
+We introduced the notion of translocation errors in rank modulation systems.
 Translocation errors may be viewed as generalization of adjacent swap errors frequently encountered in flash memories.
-We demonstrated that the translocation distance between two permutations is a linear function of the longest common subsequence of the permutations and derived asymptotically tight upper and lower bounds on the code capacity.
+We demonstrated that the metric used to capture the effects of translocation errors is the Ulam distance between two permutations, a linear function of the longest common subsequence of the permutations.
+We also derived asymptotically tight upper and lower bounds on the code capacity.
 Furthermore, we presented a number of constructions for translocation error-correcting codes based on interleaving permutation codes in the Hamming metric and deletion-correcting codes in the Levenshtein metric.
 Finally, we exhibited a low-complexity decoding method for a class of relaxed interleaved codes of non-zero asymptotic rate.